sukhan032/neo-mac-vim/README.md

-# NvimQt macOS App Bundle

-Create a simple `.app` bundle to launch `nvim-qt` GUI on macOS easily from Spotlight.
+# NeoMacVim

+A lightweight macOS app bundle wrapper to launch the official [nvim-qt](https://github.com/neovim/neovim-qt) GUI client for Neovim.

 ---

+## What is NeoMacVim?

+NeoMacVim is **not** another Neovim GUI.
+Instead, it provides a simple native macOS `.app` wrapper that lets you launch the existing `nvim-qt` binary from Spotlight, Alfred, Raycast, Finder, or the Dock—just like any regular macOS app.

+This solves the issue that `nvim-qt` doesn’t come with a native `.app` bundle by default on macOS.

+---

 ## Why?

-Neovim Qt (`nvim-qt`) doesn’t come with a native macOS `.app` bundle by default.
-This repo provides an easy way to create one so you can launch it like any other macOS app.
+The official Neovim Qt client (`nvim-qt`) lacks a native macOS `.app` bundle.
+This project offers an easy way to create one, allowing you to launch `nvim-qt` like any other app on macOS.

 ---